sumotoy/SSD_13XX/README.md

   - SSD_1351: (has hardware accelleration primitives) (1.27") (1.5")<br>

 <b>Driver that will never supported:</b><br>
- - SSD_1306: This device need a completely different library since it have no RAM.<br>
+ - SSD_1306: This device need a completely different library since it have no internal framebuffer.<br>

 <b>CPU Supported:</b><br>
  - Teensy 3.0, 3.1, 3.2, 3.4, 3.5, LC